 Impact

-The flaw occurs in Apache Thrift’s TSSLTransportFactory, where certificate hostname verification is performed incorrectly.
-An attacker who can present a certificate that does not match the intended server hostname will be accepted by the client, permitting a man‑in‑the‑middle attack.
-This enables an adversary to intercept, read, or modify data transmitted over the Thrift connection and potentially inject malicious payloads if the data flows are unencrypted.
+The flaw occurs in Apache Thrift’s TSSLTransportFactory where certificate hostname verification is performed incorrectly.
+An attacker who can present a TLS certificate that does not match the intended server hostname will be accepted by the client, allowing a man‑in‑the‑middle attack.
+This leads to potential confidentiality and integrity compromise of data transmitted over the Thrift connection.

 Affected Systems